DataAstrologer/DataScience/Machine Learning/Unsupervised Learning/Association/README.md

 # Market Basket Analysis

 * Market Basket Analysis is an example of the application of association modeling.
-The **analysis of customer buying habits** is done here by finding the associations between different items that the customer places in their “shopping baskets”.
+The **analysis of customer buying habits** is done here by finding the associations between different items that the customer places in their *“shopping baskets”*.

 * Each item bought is represented as a Boolean variable (purchased or not purchases) and each basket is represented as a Boolean vector of values assigned to the variables.
 The Boolean vectors are analyzed for buying patterns.
 The buying patterns reflect the items that are frequently associated together and are represented in the form of association rules.